Learn what triggers IBS and how to manage symptoms, including diarrhoea and bloating.

 - Abdominal pain

-- You notice a change in your bowel movements from normal, experience bleeding from the rectum, or notice blood in or on your stool.
-Don't assume you have haemorrhoids (piles).
+- You notice any of the symptoms highlighted above.
+For example, a change in your bowel movements from normal, bleeding from the rectum, or blood in or on your stool.
+Don't assume you have haemorrhoids ( piles).

 - You experience persistent abdominal pain, unusual weight loss, or fatigue.
 These symptoms may be due to other causes, but they could also be linked to cancer.